 Furthermore, you may have several different causes of action (legal claims) against the long-term health care facility.
 For example, you may have a professional negligence claim.
 This typically involves negligent conduct of a nurse or medical care provider.
 When a medical provider is responsible for injuring you or a loved one, hospital’s may be liable for those inujuries under the doctrine of respondeat superior, which means the employer of the negligent nurse/physician/medical provider is held liable.
 This type of claim is classified as a medical malpractice claim; that means that a host of procedural and substantive issues are involved.
 If your lawyer fails to follow “particular” procedural rules, your claim could be thrown out of court, forever.

 Or, you may have an ordinary negligence claim, which typically does not involve an expert opinion or the tricky rules associated with professional negligence (malpractice) claims.
 Or, you may have a premises liability claim or a breach of contract claim or a class action claim.
 As you can read, a good lawyer is necessary to properly apply the facts of your case to all the applicable Georgia and federal laws and regulations, to ascertain which claim(s) you may have, and of those claims, which ones provide you with the best opportunity to maximize your recovery.

 Ultimately, the outcome of you case will depend on many variables.

-Contact the Oinonen Law Group, today, for a free and confidential consultation.
+Contact the Oinonen Law Group, today, for a confidential consultation.